Publishing

 Amy L. Bernstein

 Amy L. Bernstein writes award-winning, genre-crossing fiction, poetry, and nonfiction.
 Her most recent book is Wrangling the Doubt Monster: Fighting Fears, Finding Inspiration, a hybrid work for self-doubting creatives, shortlisted for the Eric Hoffer Grand Prize.
-Her fifth novel, Seed, is forthcoming from Running Wild Press.
-Amy is also a professional book coach, helping nonfiction writers to develop […]
+Her fifth novel, Tent City, is forthcoming from Running Wild Press.
+Amy is also a professional book coach, helping nonfiction writers to […]

 Education for creators.